 The bacteria live and grow in water systems at temperatures of 20 to 50 degrees Celsius (optimal 35 degrees Celsius).
 Legionella can survive and grow as parasites within free-living protozoa and within biofilms which develop in water systems.
 They can cause infections by infecting human cells using a similar mechanism to that used to infect protozoa.

 The most common form of transmission of Legionella is inhalation of contaminated aerosols.
 Sources of aerosols that have been linked with transmission of Legionella include air conditioning cooling towers, hot and cold water systems, humidifiers and whirlpool spas.
-Infection can also occur by aspiration of contaminated water particularly in susceptible hospital patients.
+Infection can also occur by aspiration of contaminated water or ice, particularly in susceptible hospital patients, and by exposure of babies during water births.
 There is no direct human-to-human transmission.

 Legionnaires’ disease is believed to occur worldwide.